cs5220-f20/matmul-project/README.md

 ### Notes on the Intel compilers

-You must load the Intel module (`module load psxe`) before building with the Intel compilers.
+You must load the intel, gcc, and openblas modules before building:
+`module load intel; module load gcc; module load openblas`

 There are two things in the `Makefile.in.icc` file that are worth noting if you want to use the Intel compilers and mix C and Fortran